Chris35Wills/Chris35Wills.github.io/courses/Setup/setup.md

 #### Windows

+*notepad* is your go to editor and is accessed by simply typying ```notepad``` in your terminal - to keep things simple, you can just use this.

+Syntax highlighting (which can make coding a bit easier on the eye) can be achieved by using [*Notepad++*](http://notepad-plus-plus.org/) or [*Sublime Text*](http://www.sublimetext.com/).
+Be aware that you must add its installation directory to your system path. **Please ask your instructor to help you do this.**

-*nano* is a basic editor that can be used in the workshop.
+*nano* is a basic editor that can also be used.
 This can be installed by following the instructions detailed [here](http://gosukiwi-blog.tumblr.com/post/44781816410/using-nano-from-git-on-windows) - **if you have any trouble with this, please just ask one of the instructors on the course**.

-Other editors that you can use are [*Notepad++*](http://notepad-plus-plus.org/) or [*Sublime Text*](http://www.sublimetext.com/).
-Be aware that you must add its installation directory to your system path. **Please ask your instructor to help you do this.**

 #### Mac OS X

+If you already have an editor you like to use to work on text files, then please use that for the course.
+Others editors that you can use are [*Text Wrangler*](http://www.barebones.com/products/textwrangler/) or [*Sublime Text*](http://www.sublimetext.com/).

-*nano* is a basic editor that can be used in the workshop.
+*nano* is another basic editor that can be used.
 It should be pre-installed.

-Others editors that you can use are [*Text Wrangler*](http://www.barebones.com/products/textwrangler/) or [*Sublime Text*](http://www.sublimetext.com/).

 #### Linux

+If you already have an editor you like to use to edit text files, then please use that for the course - your choice between Emacs and Vim is a decision for you alone!

+Others editors that you can use are [Gedit](https://wiki.gnome.org/Apps/Gedit), [Kate](http://kate-editor.org/) or [Sublime Text](http://www.sublimetext.com/).

-*nano* is a basic editor that can be used in the workshop.
+*nano* is a basic editor that you can also use.
 It should be pre-installed.

-Others editors that you can use are [Gedit](https://wiki.gnome.org/Apps/Gedit), [Kate](http://kate-editor.org/) or [Sublime Text](http://www.sublimetext.com/).

 ### Python

 [Python](http://python.org/) is a popular language for scientific computing, and great for general-purpose programming as well.
 Installing all of its scientific packages individually can be a bit difficult, so we will be using [Anaconda](https://store.continuum.io/cshop/anaconda/), an all-in-one installer.

-Regardless of how you choose to install it, please make sure you install Python version 3.x (e.g., 3.4 is fine).
+Python version 3.X is the most up to date version of python to date, however many people are still working with v2.7.
+We promote the installation of v3.X on this course - older versions  will work but may result in you hitting some errors, especially when you get used to the language and start using different packages.

 #### Windows

+If you already have python, take a look [here](../already_have_python).
+If not, then follow the instructions below:

 1. Open [http://continuum.io/downloads](http://continuum.io/downloads) with your web browser.
-2. Click on "I want Python 3.X" link.
+2. Click on **Python 3.X** link.
 3. Download this Python 3 installer.
-4. Install Python 3 using all of the defaults for installation except make sure to check **Make Anaconda the default Python**.
+4. Install Python 3 using all of the defaults for installation except make sure to check **Register Anaconda as my default Python 3.x**.

 #### Mac OS X

+If you already have python, take a look [here](../already_have_python).
+If not, then follow the instructions below:

 1. Open [http://continuum.io/downloads](http://continuum.io/downloads) with your web browser.
-2. Click on "I want Python 3.X" link.
+2. Click on **Python 3.X** link.
 3. Download this Python 3 installer.
 4. Install Python 3 using all of the defaults for installation.

 #### Linux

+If you already have python, take a look [here](../already_have_python).
+If not, then follow the instructions below:

 1. Open [http://continuum.io/downloads](http://continuum.io/downloads) with your web browser.
-2. Click on **"I want Python 3.X"** link.
+2. Click on the **Python 3.X** link.
 3. Download this Python 3 installer, save it in your home folder.
 4. Install Python 3 using all of the defaults for installation.
 (Installation requires using the shell.
 If you aren't comfortable doing the installation yourself stop here and request help at the workshop.)
 5. Open a terminal window.